Peugeot 508 Hybrid range, MPG, CO2 & charging

 Plug-in hybrids like this are intended to go even further than diesel engines in offering the ultra-low CO2 emissions that translate to very low company-car tax bills for end users.
 On that front, the 508 Hybrid gets off to a good start, emitting as little as 29g/km, with a maximum of 33g/km.
 That compares to 28g/km for the Volkswagen Passat GTE and Skoda Superb iV and 37g/km for the BMW 330e.

 In This Review

-- 2Range, MPG, CO2 & charging - currently readingAs with many cars in this class, the 508 Hybrid's fuel economy depends on battery charge; CO2 emissions are low
+- 2Range, MPG, CO2 & charging - currently readingAs with all plug-in hybrids, getting the best fuel economy from the 508 Hybrid depends on keeping the battery topped up; CO2 emissions are low